publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schB/ptVI/m__us_usc_t26_s168.md

                 (iii) any section 1250 property which is a retail motor fuels outlet (whether or not food or other convenience items are sold at the outlet),

-                (iv) any qualified leasehold improvement property placed in service before January 1, 2015,
+                (iv) any qualified leasehold improvement property,

-                (v) any qualified restaurant property placed in service before January 1, 2015,
+                (v) any qualified restaurant property,

                 (vi) initial clearing and grading land improvements with respect to gas utility property,